 How To Sew a Fitted Face Mask

-- Pin pattern on cloth that had been folded – if you’re making one face mask, 1 fold is ok.
+- Pin pattern on cloth that has been folded – if you’re making one face mask, 1 fold is ok.
 If making a lot, fold accordingly.

 - Flip your cloth if it’s showing the pretty side.
-I usually do not cut the curved side as you see in this photo (where one of our cats decided he wanted to be in the photo).
+I usually do not cut the curved side as you see in this photo (where one of our cats decided he wanted to be in).

 - Iron the cloth pieces.